nehaljwani/team.exiv2.org/book/IMaEA.md

 1381 rmills@rmillsmm-local:~/gnu/exiv2/team/book/build $
 ```

 As you can see, the 'colr' box is stored at 40+22 bytes into the file and has a length of 3147.
-The first four bytes of an ICC profile are the (big-endian) length of the file which in this case is 3144 bytes.
+The first four bytes of an ICC profile is the length of the file which in this case is 3144 bytes.
 The next 4 bytes of the profile are the maker and in this case is Linotype.

 ```bash
 .../book/build $ dmpf skip=$((40+22)) count=19 endian=1  ~/gnu/github/exiv2/0.27-maintenance/test/data/Reagan2.jp2